Despite the rise of smartphone GPS apps, dedicated motorcycle sat-navs are still popular among bikers.

 The 550 Premium comes complete with a RAM anti-theft solution, perfect if you’re grabbing a quick bite to eat or parking in an area you don’t know.
 With these thoughtful accessories and free downloadable Lifetime Worldwide Maps, it could be the best pick for you.

-With the 500’s Wi-Fi update capability, MyDrive access, Siri and Google Now functionality; it still goes that extra mile.
+Compared to the earlier 450, the 500’s Wi-Fi update capability, MyDrive access, Siri and Google Now functionality means it goes that extra mile.

 Is it legal to use a Sat Nav in France?